patrick-ogrady/hivenet/README.md

 performance.
 To simulate HIVENET with the standard parameters please run:
 `docker run -t -p 3000:3000 -p 4001:4001 -v `pwd`:/var/log/hivenet patrickogrady/hivenet:latest bash -c "npm test"`

+This command starts a Docker container to run the simulation and starts a web server that provides a GUI view of the simulation that is available at:
+`localhost:3000`.

 *An overview of simulation parameters and assumptions is provided in the technical specification.*